JBE29/JBE29/README.md

 - 🌱 I’m currently learning every thing about web coding (HTML, CSS, Ruby on rails, and Javascript)

-- 📫 You can reach me on linkedin https://www.linkedin.com/in/jean-baptiste-emily/

 <!---
 JBE29/JBE29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.